vickatte/terraform-alfresco-process/README.md

 As the terraform providers config is static the terraform command must be split into two steps.

-1. Clone this repo and go to the aps2-stack folder (where this README is located)
+1. Clone this repo and go to the root folder of the repo (where this README is located)

 2. Initialize terraform: